Stop Hacks and Improve Electronic Data Security (SHIELD ACT)

 The Shield Act was designed to ensure data protections are in place for unregulated businesses and businesses, which another governing agency does not require to implement a cybersecurity program.
 So, all businesses must comply with the law, apart from a few exceptions, which include:

 - Businesses with less than 50 employees

-There is one alternative to compliance—if a business must comply with another New York State or Federal Cyber Security Regulatory Agency they are considered compliant with the Shield Act.
-There are a number of regulatory agencies obligating businesses and organizations to implement a cyber security program to protect consumer data such as HIPAA, HITECH, GLBA, and the Department of Financial Services 23 NYSCRR 500, to name a few.
+There is one alternative to compliance—if a business must comply with another New York State or Federal Cyber Security Regulatory Agency, they are considered compliant with the Shield Act.
+A number of regulatory agencies obligate businesses and organizations to implement a cybersecurity program to protect consumer data, such as HIPAA, HITECH, GLBA, and the Department of Financial Services 23 NYSCRR 500, to name a few.

 What is Considered Private Information?

 The definition of “Private Information” is redefined and includes much more information under the Shield Act.
-Let’s face it, malicious hackers have access to leaked passwords, social media, and other publicly available information at their fingertips.
-When this information is coupled with even the smallest piece of “Private Information” it is much easier to gain credentials, gain access to networks, applications, and potentially gobs of other private information.
+Let’s face it; malicious hackers have access to leaked passwords, social media, and other publicly available information at their fingertips.
+When this information is coupled with even the smallest piece of “Private Information,” it is much easier to gain credentials and access networks, applications, and potentially gobs of other private information.